-You can choose a browser from the Preview With submenu, or use Preview by itself to use the last chosen browser.
+You can choose a browser from the Preview In submenu, or select Preview in <Selected Browser> to use the last chosen browser.
 You can also preview the page in all running browsers or in a text-only format.

-Preview With
+Preview in

-The Preview With command provides a submenu listing all installed web browsers and versions.
-The default browser, i.e. the one which BBEdit will use unless you choose otherwise, has a checkmark listed next to its name, while the names of any browsers that are currently running will be underlined.
-You may add browsers which are not listed by using the Preview Helpers preference panel (see page 207).
+The Preview in command provides a submenu listing all installed web browsers and versions.
+You may add browsers which are not listed by using the Preview Helpers preference panel (see page 208).

-You can preview the frontmost document in any available browser by choosing it from the menu.
-Making such a choice will also cause BBEdit to use that browser as the default until another is selected.
+You can preview the frontmost document in any available browser by choosing that browser in the menu.
+Making such a choice will also cause BBEdit to use that browser as the default until you select a different browser.

-Alternatively, you can choose the Preview as Text item to generate a text-only rendering within BBEdit, or the All Running Browsers item to preview the current document in all running browsers.
+Alternatively, you can choose the New Text Window item to generate a text-only rendering within BBEdit, or the All Running Browsers item to preview the current document in all running browsers.